Sure Dividend

 Cintas has enjoyed strong growth for the past several years.
 It saw particularly high growth rates in the years following the Great Recession, when hiring picked up and the labor market recovered.
 It again quickly recovered from the coronavirus pandemic last year, even though the unemployment rate spiked for an extended period.

 Cintas has a positive growth outlook moving forward.
-Catalysts for future growth include the US job market and Cintas’s willingness and ability to purchase growth, as it did with Gorman Uniform in 2022.
+Catalysts for future growth include the strong U.S. labor market and Cintas’s willingness and ability to acquire growth, as it did with Gorman Uniform in 2022.

 Cintas benefits from global economic growth.
 As companies grow and hire new employees, service uniforms and related equipment demand rises.
 This is how Cintas has produced such high growth rates over time.